David Puckett Missing: Body Found In Search For 6-Year-Old Colorado Boy

 Police announced they are investigating the pond where the body was located as a crime scene.
 In order for David to have gotten to the pond, he would have had to cross a canal and a very busy street, The Denver Channel reports.

-[Featured Image by the Aurora Police Department/Associate Press]
+[Featured Image by the Aurora Police Department/AP Images]